saitaiky/notebook/docs/docs/container-orchestration/kubernetes/3-ways.md

 Generators you can think of like templates.
 They essentially create the spec to apply to the Kubernetes cluster based on your command line options.

-You think of commands like `run`, and `expose`, and `create`.
-They often will have generators behind them that give the template necessary with all the fields while leaving some of **the more advanced settings up to defaults** that you're not necessarily specifying at the command line.
+`run`, and `expose`, and `create` commands use "generators" because the API only accepts YAML (actually JSON).
+That give the template necessary with all the fields while leaving some of **the more advanced settings up to defaults** that you're not necessarily specifying at the command line.

 These generators are different for each type of thing you're creating.
 Whether it's a `service`, or `deployment`, or `a job`, or `a cron job`.
 Those generators can actually change over time as each version of Kubernetes comes out.